 Bar Lines and Measures

-Bar lines are vertical lines that are placed on the staff to divide the piece of music into units called measures.
+Bar lines are vertical lines that are placed on the staff to divide the piece of music into units called measures or bars.
 For example, this staff contains three bar lines and four measures:

 Each measure in a section of music contains a specific number of beats, as defined by the time signature, described below.